loopandlearn/news/docs/index.md

 antenna and there’s going to be a lot of noise in that frequency band.
-2. You can solve this issue by putting the phone right next to the pod, then shielding it from the other side with something that blocks
+2. You can solve this issue by putting the phone right next to the `pod`, then shielding it from the other side with something that blocks
 Bluetooth.
     * You can use bodies
-to sandwich the phone against the pod with a person on either side.
+to sandwich the phone against the
+`pod` with a person on either side.
     * You might also be able to shield using a sheet of aluminium foil or a faraday bag